avril-affine/equation-to-latex/notes.md

 - generate latex algorithm: go left to right. if "-" then check if is \frac by comparing if there is anything above and below

+- add buffer to images that are small in either dimension

 # Quick Problems

 # Files